 *The automatic average performance calculations have been added in time for the models with alpha = 0.8.
-Those numbers do not contain compounded rounding errors. **These estimates differs from the manual calculations by -0.02 (monotonous win %) and +0.01 / -0.23 (non-monotonous win % / avg reard).
+Those numbers do not contain compounded rounding errors. **These estimates differ from the manual calculations, by -0.02 (monotonous win %) and +0.01 / -0.23 (non-monotonous win % / avg reard).
 The effect on the main variable avg reward is negligible, whereas the win % may have lost some comparative power as statistic.

+1.2.3 Q-learning test series: comparison

 Non-mono, varying alpha alpha =